jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/android-flubot-tanglebot/index.md

 </div>

 ## Update Flash Player?
-Sure, why not?
+Sure, why not?!

 A more recent malware, and arguably more dangerous, is TangleBot.
 It was [discovered last